hkmarcoot/fementor-sunnyside-agency-landing-page/README.md

 }
 ```

-- Use toogle in the JavaScript.
+- Use toggle in the JavaScript.

 ```js
 const hamburger = document.querySelector(".hamburger");